-*Note: At first, to reduce initial stress on your foot muscles when starting with fins, alternate swimming 1,000 meters with fins and 1,000 meters without them.
+*Note: To reduce initial stress on your foot muscles when starting with fins, alternate swimming 1,000 meters with fins and 1,000 meters without them.
 Your goal should be to swim 50 meters in 45 seconds or less.

 A good way to start stretching is to start at the top and go to the bottom.
 Stretch to tightness, not to pain; hold for 10-15 seconds.
 Do not bounce.
 Stretch every muscle in your body from the neck to the calves, concentrating on your thighs, hamstrings, chest, back and shoulders.